Good governance practices are essential for any organisation to be able to function effectively.

-The Office for Recreation and Sport recognition assessment panel will assess all applications for recognition and may make contact with organisations to discuss their application and seek additional information.
+The Office for Recreation, Sport and Racing recognition assessment panel will assess all applications for recognition and may make contact with organisations to discuss their application and seek additional information.

 All organisations will be advised in writing of the outcome of their application.

 If your organisation does not appear on this list, please email to discuss the requirements to complete the Recognition process.